JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ios-dependencies.md

 ### Without CocoaPods

-If you don’t want to use CocoaPods, you can use the cinterop tool to create Kotlin bindings for Objective-C or Swift declarations.
-This will allow you to call them from Kotlin code.
-To do this:
+If you don't want to use CocoaPods, you can use the cinterop tool to create Kotlin bindings for Objective-C or Swift declarations.
+This will allow you to call them from the Kotlin code.

+The steps differ a bit for [libraries](#add-a-library-without-cocoapods) and [frameworks](#add-a-framework-without-cocoapods), but the idea remains the same.

 1. Download your dependency.
 2. Build it to get its binaries.
 3. Create a special `.def` file that describes this dependency to cinterop.
 4. Adjust your build script to generate bindings during the build.

-The steps differ a bit for [libraries](#add-a-library-without-cocoapods) and [frameworks](#add-a-framework-without-cocoapods), but the idea remains the same.

 #### Add a library without CocoaPods